 If you have something to say to your team regarding a translation, hit the speech bubble-shaped button next to the translation box.
 It will open the comment section corresponding to the string at hand, where you can type in your comment or view the comments made by other team members.

-The comment button will be green if an admin or the project owner last commented on the string, and yellow if a contributor last posted a comment.
+The comment button will be marked with green if the last comment was left by an admin or the project owner, and orange if a contributor last posted a comment.

 How to proofread translations